Sonjii99x-Glitch/ai-song-generator/README.md

-# ai-song-generator
+# AI Song Generator 🎶
-AI-generated lyrics website
+A simple website that generates lyrics based on user input and genre.
+Hosted on GitHub Pages.